archetype-themes/reference-components/README.md

 ## Usage guidelines

 Theme components are created, developed, and installed using `shopify theme component`.
-You can find more detailed information about this command and each of its arguments in the [Shopify CLI Theme Component README](https://github.com/archetype-themes/plugin-devkit#readme).
+You can find more detailed information about this command and each of its arguments in the [Devkit CLI plugin README](https://github.com/archetype-themes/plugin-devkit#readme).

 All theme components are contained within the `components` directory located at the root directory of this repository.